vimalkvn/linuxforbiologists/source/index.rst

       <a class="gumroad-button" href="https://vimalkvn.gumroad.com/l/linuxforbiologists">Download from</a>

+   **Why get the e-book?**

+   - you can read the book offline in your favourite e-reader
-   In addition to being able to read offline, you will get updated versions by email.
+   - you will get updated versions by email

-   Thanks for supporting my work!
+   - you will be supporting my work

-   Samples from the e-book
+   **Sample pages from the e-book**
-   .......................

-   A chapter in PDF_ and EPUB_ formats.

    .. image:: _static/sample.png
       :alt: pages from Linux for Biologists e-book.
 Click to view a larger version.
       :target: _static/sample.png

+   A chapter in PDF_ and EPUB_ formats.

 If you need help
 ----------------